Five from Finland

 Finnish companies have found supportive ways to treat a variety of mental health issues.Julia Helminen

 The importance of mental health awareness has risen to the spotlight in the past few years, and Finnish innovators are extending a helping hand to those going through tough times.

-Anyone can experience mental distress at some point in their life, irrespective of age, home country or social status, with the COVID-19 pandemic having led to an increase in mental health struggles.
-According to the World Mental Health Report recently released by World Health Organisation (WHO), mental health needs around the globe are high, but responses are insufficient and inadequate.
+Anyone can experience mental distress at some point in their life, irrespective of age, home country or social status.
+According to the World Mental Health Report released by World Health Organisation (WHO), mental health needs around the globe are high, but responses are insufficient and inadequate.
 Focusing attention on these matters, WHO highlights that change is urgently needed.

 Below are five Finnish companies on a mission to support mental health and wellbeing with innovative solutions.

 Meru Health’s solution is delivered via an app offering a mind-body approach which combines behavioural science, technology and support from remote licensed therapists and psychiatrists.Meru Health

 Created by an experienced team of scientists, engineers and entrepreneurs, Meru Health is a digital therapy platform that offers a clinically proven treatment programme for depression, anxiety and burnout with long-lasting effects.
 By providing people with efficient digital tools, Meru Health wants to solve the global issue of poor or no access to mental health services and make mental healthcare accessible to everyone in need of it.